 - Whisk flour, baking powder and salt together in medium bowl.

-- In a food processor, process sugar and lemon zest until finely ground, about 30 seconds.
-Add egg and yolk, butter, oil, vanilla, and lemon juice and process until pale and thickened, about 30 seconds.
-Stir egg mixture into flour mixture until incorporated.
-(It will be sticky) Cover bowl with plastic wrap and refrigerate for at least 1 hour.
+- In the bowl of a stand mixer, beat the sugar and lemon zest from two lemons until well combined.
+(Or you can use a food processor.)
+Add the egg and yolk, butter, oil, vanilla, and lemon juice and mix until pale and thickened.
+Add flour and mix just until it's incorporated.
+The dough will be stickier than most cookie doughs.
+Cover with plastic wrap and refrigerate for at least 1 hour.

 - Preheat oven to 350º and line baking sheets with parchment paper.
-Place confectioners’ sugar in a small bowl.
+Sift the powdered sugar and place it in a small bowl.

-- Form into balls using a small ice cream scoop.
-Toss in confectioners sugar to coat and place on prepared pans.
-Bake until cracked and set on top but still moist within cracks, 10-12 minutes depending on the size of the cookies.
+- Form into balls using a 2 tablespoon scoop.
+Toss in powdered sugar to coat and place on prepared pans.
+Bake until cracked and set on top but still moist within the cracks, 10-12 minutes depending on the size of the cookies.

 Barbara’s Tips + Notes

 - The dough will be sticky but will firm up when refrigerated.